TheDomcio/WonderfulPolishLanguage/README.md

 - In Polish, there is such a thing that some sentences can be shortened.
 For example, instead of saying: "Jesteś mądry" [masculinum -y] or "Jesteś mądra" [femininum -a] (You are smart), you can tell: "Mądryś"  or "Mądraś" (Yes, -**ś** from jeste**ś**) or "Jesteś odważny" or "Jesteś odważna" (You are brave) = "Odważnyś" or "Odważnaś" or "Jesteś miły" or "Jesteś miła" (You are nice) = "Miłyś" or "Miłaś".
 If you want to become a knight or lady, it may come in handy to you, because it sounds a bit archaic, but I always remember that it's a cool thing, so I created this category to share such cool things with you.
 - The word "spoko" (comes from the word: "**spoko**jnie" - calmly) is a very useful and universal word.
 You can use it instead of "Nie ma za co" (You're welcome) and also "Nie ma problemu" (No problem), so when, for example, a neighbor apologizes to you that a his piano fell out of his window into your garden, you can tell him: "Spoko".
 You can say that you like something, e.g. "Ten film jest spoko" ("This movie is cool").
 It is from many years a very popular word, so even the older ones will understand.
 Of course, it can be used to, for example, soothe someone nervous - "Spoko, wszystko będzie w porządku" (Chill, everything will be fine).
 Or you can confirm something with this word e.g. someone asks you if you want to go to the cinema, then if you want to, you say "Spoko" ("Yes" in this case).
 So, if you are afraid to use the word "w porządku" and you still use "**ok**ay/okey(/okej)", then "spoko" can be a cool alternative for you.
 Of course it's a slang word, so if you use it during a "serious conversation", someone might get the impression that you're a "relaxed kind of human", although that's good, because at least they will know you're an honest man.
+- If you want to sound more like noble or just poetic (elevated/high style of speech), for example you can change the words (pronouns) "moim" (moje) to "mym" (me) and "twoim" (twoje) to "twym" (twe) [and more](https://pl.wiktionary.org/wiki/Aneks:J%C4%99zyk_polski_-_zaimki#m%C3%B3j,_tw%C3%B3j,_sw%C3%B3j) (Also check [here](https://sjp.pwn.pl/poradnia/haslo/Me-twe-swe;18579.html) and [HIER](https://pl.wikipedia.org/wiki/Mowa_(retoryka)#Mowa_w_stylu_wysokim)).
+So if you're wearing daily a monocle and a cylinder, it's something **absolutely necessary** for you, don't forget also to take your own tea set [and also you should have a large stock of matricaria chamomilla in your inventory] with a gilded cup (In general, this can sound a bit old-fashioned, but it's one of the cool ways to "color" your speech in Polish - sometimes one snowman from a certain cartoon talked in this style, so if you've watched this cartoon about a helpful green dragon, you'll know who was it).

 ## Others (Inne)